Can you apply?

 - Workshops alone, any workshops need to be a part of a larger project with an ‘action’ component

-- Animal or wildlife refuges and their activities
+- Animal or wildlife rescue and rehabilitation organisations and their activities

 - Invasive monitoring